How long does it take for a data breach to be detected? And how quickly can the organizations report the incident?

 The additional guidelines shared by CERT-In in the release:

-- Data Centers, Virtual Private Server (VPS) providers, Cloud Service providers and Virtual Private Network (VPN) service providers are required to register information like, validated names of subscribers, validated address and contact numbers, etc., for a period of 5 years or longer.
+- Data Centers, Virtual Private Server (VPS) providers, Cloud Service providers, and Virtual Private Network (VPN) service providers are required to register information like validated names of subscribers, validated addresses and contact numbers, etc., for a period of 5 years or longer.

 These rules will be in effect after 60 days from the issue of the release.